-- 1. The competitive selection deadline is June 1. - 2.
-The class cohort begins Fall Semester at the Murphy Campus. - 3.
-Refer to the program information in the Academic Programs section of the Catalog for specific course requirements. - 4.
-Courses required for the competitive selection process must be completed with a minimum grade of C. In addition to earning a minimum grade of C, an overall GPA of 2.5 must be earned in the required courses. - 5.
+- 5. Courses required for the selection process must be completed with a minimum grade of C. In addition to earning a minimum grade of C, an overall GPA of 2.5 must be earned in the required courses. - 6.
 In addition to the courses required to be completed by the application deadline, additional courses must be completed with a minimum grade of C before the cohort start date.
 Please refer to the Academic Programs section of the Catalog for the specific course requirements.
 The student must provide documentation of completion of the additional courses or that they are registered to complete the courses before the cohort start date.
-A student may not enroll in the cohort if the courses are not completed before the cohort start date.

-- 6. Students must hold a current CPR Certification by the American Heart Association for Healthcare Providers.
+A student may not enroll in the cohort if the courses are not completed before the cohort start date. - 7.
+Students must hold a current CPR Certification by the American Heart Association for Healthcare Providers.
 This certification must remain current throughout the duration of the program.
 Online CPR certification will not be accepted.
-A copy of the certification must be attached to the Competitive Selection File Review Request form. - 7.
-The competitive selection score is based 100% on the letter grades earned in the required courses, up to 100 points.
-Eligible bonus points are in addition to the 100 points available for the letter grades earned - 8.
+A copy of the certification must be attached to the Selection File Review Request Form. - 8.
+The selection score is based 100% on the letter grades earned in the required prerequisite courses, up to 100 points.
+Eligible bonus points are in addition to the 100 points available for the letter grades earned. - 9.
 An applicant may earn a maximum of two (2) bonus points. - One (1) point for shadowing at a medical office for a minimum of four (4) hours.
 Shadowing is defined as following a physician, nurse practitioner, registered nurse, practical nurse, office/practice manager, certified medical assistant, or registered medical assistant in a medical office.
-If the student is requesting a bonus point, an employment verification letter must be attached to the Competitive Selection File Review Request form.
+If the student is requesting a bonus point, an employment verification letter must be attached to the Selection File Review Request Form.
 The letter must be on company letterhead and include the dates and time of the shadowing experience, the job title, and a brief description of the duties of the staff member being shadowed. - Two (2) points for current State Certified Nursing Assistant Certification (CNA) or Registered Phlebotomy Technician (RPT) through the American Medical Technologists (AMT).
-A copy of the certification must be attached to the Competitive Selection File Review Request form.
+A copy of the certification must be attached to the Selection File Review Request Form.
 If the certification or licensure was obtained more than five (5) years ago, documentation of a minimum of one (1) year of employment as a CNA or Phlebotomy Technician within the last five (5) years must be provided.
-An employment verification letter must be submitted on company letterhead, including the dates of employment, job title, and a brief description of duties. - 9.
-When a tie occurs, the grade for ALHS 1011 will be used.
-The student with the highest grade for the course will be selected. - 10.
+An employment verification letter must be submitted on company letterhead, including the dates of employment, job title, and a brief description of duties. - 10.
+If a tie occurs, the grade for ALHS 1011 will be used.
+The student with the highest grade for the course will be selected. - II.
 A selected student who declines admission will not automatically be admitted to another class cohort.
-The student must reapply through the competitive selection process.
+The student must reapply.

-Any student who is admitted to a competitive selection Health Science program, who does not complete the program with their cohort, must submit a written petition to the Dean of Health Sciences for approval to be readmitted or to enter the selection process a second time.
+Any student who is selected and who does not complete the program with their class cohort must submit a written petition to the Dean of Health Sciences for approval to be readmitted or to enter the selection process a second time.

-Radiologic Technology, Degree
+Radiologic Technology Degree